Topics Map > Communication and Collaboration > Kaltura

 - One method of adding a video quiz to Canvas does not work properly.
 If you use the "plus" icon to add an external tool to the home page, you will be given the option to add a video quiz, but this will not work.
 It will add a media gallery instead.

 - A student can only take a Kaltura video quiz once.
-(Instructors may be able to rest a quiz for individual students.
+(Instructors may be able to reset a quiz attempt for individual students.
 Log into mediaspace.illinois.edu.
+Navigate to the quiz.
 Choose Analytics from the Actions menu.
 Click on the Users tab to see individual attempts at the quiz.)

 - Students using iOS devices with a mobile browser will have trouble viewing Interactive Video Quiz (IVQ) assignments.
 Workarounds include asking the student to use the Chrome or Firefox on Windows or macOS. iOS users can use the Canvas Student app, or Safari to login to Canvas.
 Students will have allow browser cookies.